nafergo/weekly-report/_posts/2020-02-23-weekly-notes.markdown

 ---

 * Started using slack, github, asana and and sketchfab for nerd lab and interns
-* Designed workflows
+* Designed workflows for nerdlab
-* Contacts for nerdlab meetings
+* made some contacts for nerdlab meetings